jevazquezb/To_do_list/README.md

 # To do list: list structure

-> In this project, we built a simple HTML list of To Do tasks.
+> In this project, we you implemented the CRUD (create, update, delete) methods.
 This simple web page was created using webpack and served by a webpack dev server.

 ## Built With